anveshhegde22/LibraryManagementSystem/README.md

-This is the simple Django REST Framework CRUD app where customers can perform CRUD operations using rest framework.
+This is the simple Django REST Framework CRUD app where customers of library can perform CRUD operations using rest framework.